Cosentyx Gains FDA Approval for Scalp Psoriasis

 Psoriasis Symptoms Limited by Avoiding These Trigger Foods

-Angela Barber was able to contain her psoriasis flare-ups through diet.
+Angela Barber was able to contain her flare-ups through diet.
 I know my flare-ups can be postponed through a diet that avoids trigger foods.
 It doesn’t get rid of the flare-ups but it does increase the time between them.

 Angela Barber suffered from severe psoriasis since she was 12 years old.